MattScarthSaunders/longWayHome/README.md

 ## Run Locally

-You will need the latest version of flutter installed to use the app.
+You will need version 3.3.9 or greater of Flutter installed to use the app.

 To install all necessary packages, run: